Anna-portfolio/Anna-portfolio/README.md

   --->
   <h2>Bio:</h2>
     <ul>
-<li>Detail-oriented specialist with +7 years of experience in automation and data analysis</li>
+<li>Automation & AI Specialist with 7+ years of experience in process automation, business intelligence, and data analytics.</li>
-<li>Strong analytical skills and a passion for IT and technology tools, with expertise in Python, SQL, Power BI, and VBA</li>
+<li>Building solutions with Python, SQL, Power BI, VBA, and AI to automate workflows and transform data into actionable insights.</li>
-<li>Skilled in frontend technologies (HTML5, CSS3, and JavaScript)</li>
+<li>Interested in AI, analytics, automation, and modern software development.</li>

   <br>
 </body>